 KEEP PRACTICING THE FAITH

 Preview Sunday’s scriptures, reflect, and open a dialogue with your family

 Don’t have a Bible!
-Click here to locate both the daily and Sunday readings
+Click here to locate both the daily and Sunday reading

-Consider these opportunities to reach out to those in need, especially our elderly and those on active duty.
+Consider these oppotunties to reach out to those in need, especially our elderly and those on active duty:

-Check with the organizations below to find how you might be of help during the Stay in Place order.
+Check with the organizations below to find how you might be of help as our state slowly reopens.

 The organizations listed below have instituted protocols to keep their staffs, volunteers, and clients safe during this time while still providing the vital services needed.
 Please contact the organization prior to offering your assistance regarding the protocols they have put in place.
 While it is important to remember the most vulnerable at this time, it is equally important to keep everyone healthy and safe.